- > My emails are not working, help!

-The SPF record above will allow some.third.party.server.com and some.other.server.net to send emails on behalf of your domain name (i.e. from @yourdomain.com email addresses, where yourdomain.com is your domain name).
+The SPF record above includes the SPF records of some.third.party.server.com and some.other.server.net, which themselves allow some servers to send emails on behalf of your domain name (i.e. from @yourdomain.com email addresses, where yourdomain.com is your domain name).
 The "mx" part says the server specified in your MX record (which in your case is "mail.postale.io", our service) is also allowed.

 I can't get my emails to work on my Gmail/Outlook/Thunderbird/Something mail client!

 Open your mail client, and find the menu/button to add an account.
 The interface will ask for your username (that's your full domain email address) and your password.
 Enter them.